-Total fees related to these agreements amounted to ₱109.7 million, ₱105.5 million and ₱76.0 million in 2019, 2018 and 2017, respectively.
+Total fees related to these agreements amounted to ₱52.8 million, ₱109.7 million and ₱105.5 million in 2020, 2019 and 2018, respectively.

 e.
 PRI entered into an agreement with IAI wherein the latter will provide regular air transport service.
 IAI shall charge PRI a fixed round trip rate, subject to an annual review by both parties, with a guarantee that all IAI's operating cost will be covered.
 The agreement has a duration of three (3) years and was executed effective July 1, 2011.
-The agreement was renewed for another 3 years on

-February 13, 2015.
+The agreement was renewed for another 3 years on February 13, 2015.
 The duration of the contract may be extended upon such terms and condition as may be mutually agreed by both parties.

 On February 15, 2018, both parties entered into a renewal agreement which shall have a duration of not less than three years unless otherwise pre-terminated.
+This was subsequently renewed for another 3 years, i.e., until February 2024.